ArtooTrills/Onboarding/Web/Readme.md

 # Web

-- Maintain a Notebook for
+- Maintain a Notebook for steps you follow during any task or setup with title and content.
 - Codeacademy
   - HTML & CSS
   - Javascript